kkemple/react-native-sideswipe/README.md

    * ----->                      <------
    * 0 -index ----- 100 ----- +index 200
    */

+  // should we use native driver for animation useNativeDriver?: boolean,

   // should we capture touch event shouldCapture?: GestureState => boolean,